fieldtrip/website/workshop/cuttingeegx.md

 # CuttingEEG X workshop at the Donders

 CuttingEEG is turning 10 years old!
 This milestone calls for a special edition, looking back at the EEG and MEG fields of the past 10 years and looking ahead at the next 10 years and beyond!

-Alongside the [CuttingEEG X](https://cuttingeegx.org) conference we will be organizing some local workshops in the morning.
+Alongside the [CuttingEEG X](https://cuttingeegx.org) conference we are organizing a number of local workshops that will take place in the morning.
+This specific page describes the content and practicalities for the FieldTrip OPM workshop, but there is also the MNE-Python workshop (presented by Britta Westner and Tilman Stephani) and the Git/GitHub workshop (presented by Julia Chauvet, Jan-Mathijs and Robert).

 - Who: Konstantinos Tsilimparis, Robert Oostenveld, Jan-Mathijs Schoffelen
 - When: 31 October 2024
 - Where: Nijmegen
-- See <https://cuttingeegx.org/registration/#Nijmegen> for more details
+- See <https://cuttingeegx.org/registration/#Nijmegen> for the timetable and more details

 ## The tutorial

 We will run a tutorial on [preprocessing and coregistration of SQUID-based and OPM-based data](/workshop/cuttingeegx/squids_vs_opms).
 We will explore the differences in data analysis between the two MEG systems.

 ## Getting started with the hands-on session